switch2osm/switch2osm/README.md

   Exceptions are
   * planet.openstreetmap.org, for OSM data itself
-  * openstreetmapdata.com, for coastlines and other preprocessed data
+  * osmdata.openstreetmap.de, for coastlines and other preprocessed data
   * Natural Earth and other well-used public data sources

 ## Content technical needs ##